 Trading Partner Portal: South Korea

 Korea is California’s fifth largest export destination.
-California is among the top exporting states to Korea, making up 19 percent of U.S. exports to Korea.
-In 2014, California exported nearly $8.6 billion to Korea.
-Top products from California to Korea included non electrical machinery, computers and electronics, transportation equipment, and food manufactures.
+California is one of the top exporting states to Korea, making up nearly 16% of U.S. exports.
+In 2022, California exported more than $11.58 billion to Korea.
+Top products from California to Korea included non-electrical machinery, computers and electronics, transportation equipment, and processed foods.
+Imports to California from South Korea totaled $31 billion, an increase from the previous year which totaled $26 billion.
+Top imports were made up of computer and electronic products making up over $13.2 billion of the total, followed by transportation equipment and electrical equipment.

-There are over 1.6 million Korean-Americans in the United States.
-There is also a large population of Korean students studying at higher education institutions across the U.S. Korean visitors enter the United States via the U.S. Visa Waiver Program.
+More than 1 million Korean Americans live in the United States, with over 30% living in California.
+Los Angeles County alone is home to over 154,000 residents of Korean origin, according to the Migration Policy Institute.
+There also is a large population of Korean students studying at higher education institutions across the U.S. Korean visitors enter the United States via the U.S. Visa Waiver Program.

 U.S.-Korea Free Trade Agreement